marisarpo/horizons-week02/day3/comment_threads/README.md

 ### Step

-Now let's fix the issue where it's not possible to respond to newly created comments.
+Now let's fix the issue of not being able to respond to newly created comments.

 Replace the click handler from Part 2 with